Link Search Menu Expand Document

 Submission

-• for math-related deliverables, typeset your responses using LaTeX (or via Word, etc.) and add the relevant files to your respository
+• For math-related deliverables, typeset your responses using LaTeX (or via Word, etc.), and submit via Gradescope.

-Deadline: the VNAV staff will clone your repository on Wednesday, September 20th at midnight EDT.
+Deadline: the VNAV staff will clone your repository on Wednesday, September 18th at 1:00pm.

 Find a team